myuito3/AdvGrads/README.md

 </div>

 ## 🌐 About
 AdvGrads is an all-in-one tool for comprehensive experimentation with adversarial attacks on image recognition.
-This provides an environment used for research purposes to validate the performance of attack and defense methods in adversarial attacks.
+This repository provides an environment used for research purposes to validate the performance of attack and defense methods in adversarial attacks.

 This repository is still under development.
 For more information, please contact with me (m.yuito3@gmail.com).